======================================================================

 Nintendo had anticipated and encouraged the involvement of third-party

-every licensed cartridge.
-If the console's chip can not detect a
+licensed cartridge.
+If the console's chip can not detect a counterpart

-counterpart chip inside the cartridge, the game does not load.
+chip inside the cartridge, the game does not load.
+Nintendo portrayed

-Nintendo portrayed these measures as intended to protect the public
+these measures as intended to protect consumers from what it saw as

-against poor-quality games, and placed a golden seal of approval on
+poor-quality games, and placed a golden seal of approval on all

 Nintendo was not as restrictive as Sega, which did not permit

-third-party publishing until Mediagenic in late summer 1988.
+third-party publishers until Mediagenic in late summer 1988.

 Nintendo's intention was to reserve a large part of NES game revenue

 for itself.
-Nintendo required that it be the sole manufacturer of all
+The company required that it be the sole manufacturer of

 cartridges for that game be produced.
 Cartridges could not be returned